- Ph.D., Classics, University College London (UCL)

 - M.A., Greek and Latin Language and Literature, University of Oxford, University of Oxford

-Emily comes to teach Greek and Roman mythology at Pacifica after 8 years in the UK and a series of lectureships at UCL and UCSB.
-She looks forward to supporting students’ connection with these perennial stories through academic, artistic, and personal lenses.
+Emily arrived at Pacifica after 8 years in the UK and a series of lectureships at UCL and UCSB, and at Pacifica she teaches courses in Greco-Roman myth, ritual studies, memoir and self-writing, research approaches, and dissertation formulation.
+She is passionate about supporting students’ connection with the perennial stories that call to them through academic, artistic, and personal lenses.